jdegoes/lambdaconf-2014-introgame/README.md

 > **Note:** The underscore in the notation `_ <- putStrLn(...)` just means we don't care about the value of `Unit` that will be produced by `putStrLn` (what would we do with it?).

-Creating an expression of `IO[Unit]` doesn't actually do anything effectful &mdash; you need to call `run` to do that:
+Creating an expression of `IO[Unit]` doesn't actually do perform any effects &mdash; you need to call `run` to do that and extract the final value:

 ```scala
 rez.run
 ```

+Although every Scala application using `IO` will have to call `run` at some point to get some useful work done, you can push that out to the `main` function of your application, so that 99.9999% of your application code is purely-functional.

 We now have enough tools to write a purely functional game loop!